 Enabling this setting can also reduce the effects of infill on the quality of vertical surfaces.

-It’s a good setting to try out to see if it quickly helps fix your wall separation issues.
+It’s a good setting to try out to see if it quickly helps fix wall separation and gaps in 3D print walls.

 Wall Separation Due to Thin Walls